 Keep your Insurance ID Cards Digitally

-You have immediate access to your Cigna ID cards and proof of coverage anytime via myCigna.com or the myCigna mobile app.
-You can view your cards on your device and digitally share it with your providers.
+You have immediate access to your member ID cards and proof of coverage anytime via the UHC or Surest mobile app.
+View your ID cards on your mobile device to share them with your providers.

 Need Help Deciding?

-WGU has partnered with HealthEquity to provide an easy-to-use online tool to help you identify the medical plan option that may be best for you.
+WGU has partnered with ALEX to provide an easy-to-use online tool to help you identify the medical plan option that may be best for you.
 Answer a few simple questions about your likely medical needs for the coming year and the tool will calculate estimated outcomes for each medical coverage option.
 Give it a try now!
-Go to comparemyhsa.com/wgu.
+Go to http://start.myalex.com/wgu.

 Find an In-Network Provider